 This post is the follow up to my previous post in which I presented a real-time recommendation engine project around predicting duration of travel.
 In that post, I explored the factors affecting travel duration and looked at how, with the help of historical data, you can build an algorithm for predicting travel duration for a given route.
 Now, I will conclude the project by building an application that can help users plan a trip by providing real-time travel recommendations based on current traffic and weather conditions.

-The complete source code for this application is available on GitHub 헥스에디터 다운로드.
+The complete source code for this application is available on GitHub.

 The source code is partitioned under four directories:

-— source code for background scriptttoServer
+• ttoBackground — source code for background script

-— source code for the application serverttoTest
+• ttoServer — source code for the application server

-— source code for the test script to induce real-time alertsRefer to the README file for complete step-by-step instructions for deploying the application on IBM Bluemix and operating the TTO mobile app.
+Refer to the README file for complete step-by-step instructions for deploying the application on IBM Bluemix and operating the TTO mobile app.

 Before you deploy your application, be sure to sign up for IBM Bluemix and PubNub accounts.
-Visit the IBM Bluemix signup page and the PubNub add-on page to create your accounts 어쩌다 어른 다운로드.
+Visit the IBM Bluemix signup page and the PubNub add-on page to create your accounts.
 Both services offer free-tier accounts that let you play around with their offerings.

 You will also need a MongoDB database instance for storing the historical traffic data.
 We use mLabMongoDB hosting service for this project.